Ginnungagap -- a massively parallel cosmological initial conditions generator: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we have described in detail the algorithms implemented in the cosmological initial-conditions generation code \texttt{Ginnungagap}.
-The main features of the code include efficient parallel performance, the ability to generate zoomed initial conditions, and the capability to modify the resolution of existing ones.
-These features make \texttt{Ginnungagap} particularly well suited for producing high-resolution simulations of selected objects, for adding random small-scale perturbations to constrained realizations, and for supporting long-term projects in which simulation resolution is progressively increased in step with advances in supercomputing power.
+In this paper, we have {introduced} the cosmological initial-conditions generation code \texttt{Ginnungagap}.
+The main features of the code include efficient parallel performance, the ability to generate zoomed initial conditions, and the capability to modify the resolution of existing ones. {We summarise the basic features of various open source codes and compare them with \texttt{Ginnungagap} in Table~\ref{tab:codes}. \texttt{Ginnungagap} is } particularly well suited for producing high-resolution simulations of selected objects, for adding random small-scale perturbations to constrained realizations, and for supporting long-term projects in which simulation resolution is progressively increased in step with advances in supercomputing power.

 We have also presented comparisons of the main properties of dark matter halos obtained from simulations with different resolutions, using initial conditions generated by \texttt{Ginnungagap}.
 The results demonstrate the robustness of the code in producing consistent halo masses and positions across a wide range of resolutions.